 - 1. Have a citizenry that continually seeks knowledge and awareness of natural resources. - 2.
 Observe citizens demonstrating watershed protection behaviors. - 3.
 Observe trained volunteers educating citizens. - 4.
-Confirm that VLAWMO helped MS4 partners make progress in meeting state standards. - Have programs and partnerships that foster education and participation that build on the interests and abilities of VLAWMO residents. - Witness evidence that VLAWMO residents are knowledgeable and up to date on actions being taken to address VLAWMO's priority issues.
+Confirm that MS4 partners are collaborating, using resources, and meeting state requirements to the best of their ability. - Have programs and partnerships that foster education and participation that build on the interests and abilities of VLAWMO residents - Witness evidence that VLAWMO residents are knowledgeable and up to date on actions being taken to address VLAWMO's priority issues.